wallHack0/local_swap_space/README.md

 Run migrations: python manage.py migrate.
 Start the development server: python manage.py runserver.
 Navigate to http://127.0.0.1:8000/ in your web browser to access the application.
-Feedback and Contributions
 Feedback, suggestions, and contributions are welcome!
-Feel free to use this project for your own purposes and customize it as needed.